 Why is Folic Acid important for Conception and Pregnancy?

-Why do I need folic acid?
+Why should I take folic acid?

-Which foods contain Folic acid?
+Which Foods Contain Folic acid?